-- I. The Contractor will report to the Department, within ten (10) business days of the Contractor's notice of same, circumstances that may have material adverse effect upon financial or operational conditions of the Contractor, including, but not limited to the following: - 1.
-Suspension, or debarment, or exclusion from federally funded healthcare programs of the Contractor or any affiliate or related party, by any state or federal government. - 2.
-Having a person who is debarred or suspended, or excluded act as a director, officer, or partner of the Contractor with beneficial ownership of more than five percent (5%) of the Contractor's equity who has been debarred from participating in procurement activities under federal regulations. - 3.
-Notice of suspension, debarment, or exclusion from participation in healthcare programs or notice of an intent to suspend, debar, or exclude issued by any state or federal government to the Contractor or any affiliate or related party; and - 4.
+I. The Contractor will report to the Department, within ten (10) business days of the Contractor's notice of same, circumstances that may have material adverse effect upon financial or operational conditions of the Contractor, including, but not limited to the following:

+- 1. Suspension, debarment, or exclusion from federally funded healthcare programs of the Contractor or any affiliate or related party, by any state or federal government. - 2.
+Having a person who is debarred, suspended, or excluded act as a director, officer, or partner of the Contractor with beneficial ownership of more than five percent (5%) of the Contractor's equity who has been debarred from participating in procurement activities under federal regulations. - 3.
+Notice of suspension, debarment, or exclusion from participation in healthcare programs or notice of an intent to suspend, debar, or exclude issued by any state or federal government to the Contractor or any affiliate or related party; or - 4.
 Any lawsuits or investigations by any federal or state agency involving the Contractor or any affiliate or related party. - J. The Contractor shall immediately notify the Department, in writing, when the Contractor receives information about a change in a Network Provider's circumstances that may affect the Network Provider's eligibility to participate in the Plan or if a Provider or subcontractor with whom the Contractor has entered into an agreement is subsequently suspended, terminated or voluntarily withdraws from participation in the program as a result of suspected or confirmed Fraud or Abuse.
 The Contractor must also immediately notify the Department, in writing, if it terminates or suspends an employee as a result of suspected or confirmed Fraud or Abuse.
 The Contractor must inform the Department, in writing, of the specific underlying conduct that lead to the suspension, termination, or voluntary withdrawal.
-Subcontracts with Providers must carry notification of the prohibition and sanctions for
+Subcontracts with Providers must carry notification of the prohibition and sanctions for submission of false claims and statements.
+Contractors who fail to report such information are subject to sanctions, penalties, or other actions. - K. The Contractor must promptly notify the Department in writing if it identifies or recovers overpayments or improper payments, including overpayments related to Fraud, Abuse, or waste of Medical Assistance funds, from non-administrative overpayments or improper payments made to Network Providers, or otherwise takes an adverse action against a Network Provider, e.g. restricting the Participants or services of a PCP.
+The Contractor must specify the overpayments due to potential Fraud, Abuse, or waste of Medical Assistance funds.
+The Contractor may retain all recovered overpayments or improper payments, including overpayments related to Fraud, Abuse or waste of Medical Assistance funds, from non-administrative overpayments or improper payments made to